LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Type: multiple responses possible)_
 _(Select all the answer items that correspond to practices in your organisation)_

-- [ ] 1.6.a We elaborate a Privacy Impact Assessment (PIA)
+- [ ] 1.6.a (basic) We elaborate a Privacy Impact Assessment (PIA)
-- [ ] 1.6.b We implement data protection measures (in particular concerning the transfer, storage and access to the data concerned)
+- [ ] 1.6.b (basic) We implement data protection measures (in particular concerning the transfer, storage and access to the data concerned)
-- [ ] 1.6.c We contractualise relations with suppliers and customers and the responsibilities that arise from them
+- [ ] 1.6.c (basic) We contractualise relations with suppliers and customers and the responsibilities that arise from them
-- [ ] 1.6.d We have not yet set up an organised approach to these subjects
+- [ ] 1.6.d (basic) We have not yet set up an organised approach to these subjects

 <details>
 <summary>Expl1.6 :</summary>